 The Conservation Area Management Plan builds on the descriptions and findings of the Conservation Area Appraisal.
-By appraising its proposals, utilizing the local plan policies and instigating the additional planning controls, the Council will seek to preserve, enhance and improve the Conservation Area's character and appearance.
-The Management Plan was adapted on 19th May 2008
+By adopting its proposals, utilizing the local plan policies and instigating the additional planning controls, the Council will seek to preserve, enhance and improve the Conservation Area's character and appearance.
+This document was adopted by Executive Council on 19th May 2008.